What are the ages of children that can attend your school?

 Does the school provide lunch or snack?

 Yes.
-Each child enrolled in our Young Toddler, Pre-Primary and Primary Program will receive hot lunch, provided by a catering company.
+Each child enrolled in our Young Toddler, Pre-Primary and Primary Program will receive hot lunch, prepared by a catering company.
 Lunch for Primary program is served family style, where the food is set up in serving dishes and the children prepare their own plates.
 The children then wash their dishes and neatly stack them to be returned into the kitchen to be loaded in dishwasher.
-Lunch is served with 1% milk and water for beverages.
+Lunch is served with 2% milk and water for beverages.
 Pre-Primary children will be provided with a healthy snack containing a starch and a fruit or vegetable.
 Children in the Primary program are asked to provide snacks.
 This Practical Life lesson is taken home so that the child is able to participate in grocery shopping.
 The item is then brought to school and the children are taught how to prepare the item for eating.
-It may be washing, slicing, etc. Parents will receive a snack list every two to three weeks.
+It may be washing, slicing, baking etc. Parents will receive a snack list every two to three weeks.

 Does the school accommodate dietary restrictions?